nitikasingh21/To-do-list/README.md

 ## Collaborators
-nitikasingh21 : Added the "Add Task" functionality and designed the frontend of the project.
+Member 1 : Added the "Add Task" functionality and designed the frontend of the project.

-sadhvidupper : Added the "View Task" functionality.
+Member 2 : Added the "View Task" functionality.

-yashikagithub : Added the "Delete Task" functionality
+Member 3 : Added the "Delete Task" functionality

 ## Future Enhancements
 Add functionality to mark tasks as completed.